Eschatologue/CM_wiki/docs/class/paladin/blade.md

 ### Level 3: Sacred Duel

 As a **:rsc-b: Bonus Action**{ .rsc }, you can expend one use of your **:ui-chdiv-pal: Channel Divinity** to begin a Sacred Duel.
-Choose one creature that you can see within 30 feet, it must succeed a **:d20-save: Wisdom saving throw**{ .d20 } or it is engaged in a Sacred Duel, designating you and the target as Duelists.
+Choose one creature that you can see within 30 feet, it must make a a **:d20-save: Wisdom saving throw**{ .d20 }.
+On a failed save, it is engaged in a Sacred Duel, designating you and the target as Duelists.
+On successful save, your use of **:ui-chdiv-pal: Channel Divinity** is not expended.
 Duelists are under the following effects:

 **Resistance**{ .inl } Duelists have **:dmg-res: Resistance**{ .em } to all damage from creatures, except for the other Duelist.